How do you collect yourself after a stressful event?

 With more than 35 years of experience as a therapist and psychologist, Dr. Barry presented us with many of his musings on depression, anxiety, and other psychological conditions.
 However, this book on building emotional resilience, as most agree, is his greatest contribution to the field of mental health so far.

 Dr. Barry segmented his book ‘Emotional Resilience: How To Safeguard Your Mental Health’ into three parts.
 All of his findings are based on three skill sets that he believes is the key to building emotional resilience.
-These skill sets include:
+These skillsets include (Barry, 2018):

 1. Personal Skills